Current Water News

 by Hardly Waite

-In the ongoing state vs. state water wars being waged in the courts, Georgia won a major decision hardly4over Florida and Texas won over New Mexico.
+In the ongoing state vs. state water wars being waged in the courts, Georgia won a major decision over Florida and Texas won over New Mexico.
 Both cases involve the right to water in rivers that pass through both states.

 In a more complex litigation about water, the Trump administration (as did also the Obama administration) is asking a federal court to dismiss a lawsuit by New Mexico and the Navajo Nation over a 2015 mine-waste spill caused by the Environmental Protection Agency (EPA) at the abandoned Gold King Mine in Colorado.
 There are 1.2 billion in claims, and the government is denying responsibility because the agency was simply aiding in cleanup caused by operators of the mine.
 Republicans earlier slammed the Obama administration for taking the same stance as the current administration.